xbmc/repo-scripts/script.plexmod/README.md

 * Optional, recommended: Install Plextuary skin using the above

 ### Manual
-* Checkout any branch of this GitHub repository, rename to `script.plexmod` and use as an addon
+* Checkout any branch of this GitHub repository, rename to `script.plexmod` and use as an addon (for it to work with "Install from zip", the contents of the zip should be the folder `script.plexmod`.

+### Installing to a read-only or write-protected location
+Set the environment variable `INSTALLATION_DIR_AVOID_WRITE` to any value before starting Kodi to prevent the addon from trying to write to its installation directory.
+Useful for package managers.

 ## Translation
 You can help!
 Join the translation effort at [POEditor](https://poeditor.com/join/project/ASOl50YAXg) (thanks for the free open source license, guys).